aqiftekhar/aqiftekhar/README.md

 ## 📚 Publications

-Here are some of my publications along with their stats:
+In my spare time, I enjoy writing technical articles on platforms like Code Project and LinkedIn.
+Here are some of my notable publications along with their statistics:

 | Publication | Ratings | Views | Downloads |
 | --- | --- | --- | --- |